Cell Physiology of Exercise 4C option BIOL4026

 This course will allow students to develop and gain a deep and critical understanding of advanced exercise physiology, with an emphasis on examination of how exercise and exercise training affects the physiological and biological processes in cells and how this leads to the integrated adaptation and athletic phenotype observed after exercise training.

-This option is assigned to block S2-D. Normally a 1-hour introductory session, a 1-hour break, then a 2-hour follow-up discussion/tutorial, on Fridays.
+This option is assigned to block S2-C. Normally a 1-hour introductory session, a 1-hour break, then a 2-hour follow-up discussion/tutorial, on Thursdays.

 Requirements of Entry